microsoft/playwright/docs/src/locators.md

 ```

 On the other hand, Playwright understands when you perform a multiple-element operation,
-so the following call works perfectly fine when locator resolves to multiple elements.
+so the following call works perfectly fine when the locator resolves to multiple elements.

 ```js
 await page.getByRole('button').count();